WanjiruNdonga/Terrabitez/01-Launchpad/README.md

-# Day 1: Terrabitez Launchpad Setup 🚀
+# Day 1: TerraBiteʒ Launchpad Setup 🚀

-Welcome to my first **Terrabitez** challenge!
+Welcome to my first **TerraBiteʒ** challenge!
 Today, it's all about getting my Cloud IaC workstation ready.
 No fluff, just the essentials to kick off this legendary journey. 🛠️✨

 ---